UT Speech and Hearing Center

 - home management, with advice and intermittent guidance from the Speech and Hearing Center staff or from other agencies.

 The University of Texas Speech and Hearing Center is committed to the promotion and affirmation of diversity in its broadest sense.
 It is our commitment to provide services to all people with the highest degree of respect.
 Therefore, all students, staff members and clinical faculty are expected to respect the dignity and worth of individuals regardless of their gender expression and identity, ethnicity, race, sexual/affectional orientation, age, physical and mental abilities, religious beliefs, and socioeconomic status.

 - Fees for assessment or evaluation are charged by the procedure.
 Therapy fees are charged by the length of the session provided.

 - Fees are due at the time of service.

 - Low cost hearing aids can be provided through several programs for clients who qualify.
-Call the administrative assistant at 471-3841 for further information.
+Call the UT Speech and Hearing Center at 512/471-3841 for further information.

 The Center began in 1937 as the first speech and hearing clinic in the state of Texas.
 It was located on the 25th floor of the University Tower, as part of the Department of Public Speaking.
 In 1946, clinical activities expanded when the Department moved into an army barracks near the Engineering Building.
 Audiology services were offered beginning in 1954; by then the Center was housed in the old Speech Building near the Tower.
 In 1974, the Center moved into its current facilities in the Jesse Jones Communication Complex.
 Numerous therapy rooms, research laboratories, a fully-equipped multi-booth audiological suite, materials center, and an on-site technical workshop offer a full range of facilities for research and clinical practice.
 A remote video recording system and observation corridor with one-way glass and headphones for sound offer flexibility and comfort for observation of therapy sessions by supervisors, students, and families when appropriate.